 May 18, 2021

-Backhoe loaders are capable of assisting with a wide range of applications including landscaping, road work, construction, demolition, mining, forestry, farming and more.
-Most job sites use backhoes given their versatility, mobility, and ease of use.
+Backhoe loaders can assist with a wide range of applications, including landscaping, road work, construction, demolition, mining, forestry, farming and more.
+Most job sites use backhoes for their versatility, mobility, and ease of use.

 Much of a backhoe loader's versatility is made possible by the wide selection of attachments available to augment the backhoe's functionality.